Loading

 Approach

 We treat visible response — attention, calm, engagement, discomfort — as a stream of soft signals.
 None of these signals are diagnostic on their own.
-Together, across many short trials, they form a noisy preference function the system tries to learn.
+Together, across many short trials, they shape a quiet preference picture the system can act on.

 SECTION 04